neotree/neotree-data-pipeline-kedro/README.md

 The `conf/local` folder should be used for configuration that is either user-specific (e.g. IDE configuration) or protected (e.g. security keys).

 * *Note:* Please do not check in any local configuration to version control.
-In the case of this repository, this folder contains the important file known as `database.ini` The `database.ini` file contains all sensitive and user specific configurations some which are optional and some which are required
+In the case of this repository, this folder contains the important files known as `database.ini` and `hospitals.ini` The `database.ini` file contains all sensitive and user specific configurations some which are optional and some which are required.
+The `hospitals.ini` file contains hospitals script ids configurations *Note* BOTH FILES ARE MANDATORY
+## DATABASE.INI
 > ## Configuration Items:
 * *Note:* You can define multiple Environments in the same `database.ini` file
 1. Section:    Determines The Environment To Be Used, Valid section Names Are (`[postgresql_dev]`,`][postgresql_stage]` and `[postgresql_prod]`)